pzzz-cv/RStab/README.md

 ## Optional
 In some extreme cases, Deep3D does not perform well, and MonST3R is recommended instead.

 For installation and usage instructions of MonST3R, please refer to the official repository of [MonST3R](https://github.com/Junyi42/monst3r).
-Since the official project does not save the generated camera poses and depth estimates, we recommend using our provided code and setting up the environment according to the official requirements.
+Since the official project does not save the camera poses and depth estimation, we recommend using our provided code and setting up the environment according to the official requirements.

 We offer a simple guide to assist you with this process: